elliecomer/pet-picker-project/README.md

 # Contact 📞

-Reach out to elliecomer123@icloud.com for any feedback or suggestions.
+Feel free to reach out at elliecomer123@icloud.com for any suggestions or feedback.

 ** Created by Ellie Comer **